Nashville

 New constructed municipal buildings are required to meet LEED certification requirements.

-Nashville does not staff any full-time employees solely dedicated to energy code enforcement.
-However, the city has 40 full-time employees who perform reviews and inspections and are trained on the 2018 IECC.
+We were unable to determine the amount of staff effort dedicated to energy code enforcement.
 The city requires plan review and performance testing to verify code compliance.
 Nashville also requires residential building developers to use certified third parties to conduct blower door and duct blast tests.
 The codes department has partnered with a private company to provide training to developers, owners, tradespeople, contractors, and designers.
+The city also offers pre-submittal meetings with developers, architects, and owners to discuss code compliance (including energy code) on projects.

 Incentives